freeCodeCamp/guide/src/pages/ruby/common_array_methods/index.md

 4
 ```

-## More Information/ Official Documentation:
+## More Information

-There are plenty more array methods, you can read more about them [here](https://ruby-doc.org/core-2.4.2/Array.html/)
+There are plenty more array methods, you can read more about them [in the official documentation](https://ruby-doc.org/core-2.4.2/Array.html/)